How to Calculate Your Nonprofit’s Donor Lifetime Value

 Here are three ways to use LTV to create useful segments that can inform your planning, strategies, and tactics.

 Create segments that incorporate LTV and gift amount or gift frequency to identify donors who may benefit from different types of campaigns.
 For example, a segment of donors with high LTV and low gift frequency are prime targets for a recurring donation campaign, with the goal of increasing the number of donations they make in a given period.

-Likewise, a donor segment with high giving frequency, low gift amount but high LTV could be the ideal audience for a campaign seeking to increase donations amounts by a small percentage, which of course, adds up over time.
+Likewise, a donor segment with high giving frequency, and low gift amount but high LTV could be the ideal audience for a campaign seeking to increase donation amounts by a small percentage, which of course, adds up over time.